compat-project/QCG-PilotJob/README.md

 With the *-v* argument the statistics will be printed directly to standard output.

 ## Performance issues
+ * For executing OpenMP job's the `model` element in `execution` description should be set to `threads` - this will setup correctly execution environment for the multi-thread jobs.
  * It's recommended to use `--system-core` parameter for workflows that contains many small jobs or bigger allocations (>256 cores).
 This will reserve a single core in allocation for QCG PilogJob Manager service.
  * The logging level *debug* may cause decrease in performance due to the have usage of file system.